-- a. no director shall use information gained as a director that is not available to the public to advance, or seek to advance the director's private interest during his or her time in office - b. no director shall step out of the role of a director to assist private entities or persons in their dealings with the corporation - c. no director shall use his or her position to seek to influence the staff of the corporation to further the director's private interest - d. no director shall accept a fee, benefit or gift from a supplier or potential supplier, or vendor or potential vendor, who has applied or may in the future apply for a contract with the corporation
+- a. no Director shall use information gained as a Director that is not available to the public to advance, or seek to advance the Director's private interest during his or her time in office - b. no Director shall step out of the role of a Director to assist private entities or persons in their dealings with the board - c. no Director shall use his or her position to seek to influence the staff of the board to further the director's private interest - d. no Director shall accept a fee, benefit or gift from a supplier or potential supplier, or vendor or potential vendor, who has applied or may in the future apply for a contract with the board